2011 Cricket World Cup: Mascot

 Stumpy, a young elephant, was the official mascot for the 2011 Cricket World Cup.
 He was unveiled at a function in Colombo, Sri Lanka, on 2 April 2010, and his name was revealed on 2 August 2010 after an online competition conducted by the ICC in the last week of July.

 Opening ceremony

-The opening ceremony was held in the Bangabandhu National Stadium in Dhaka, Bangladesh, on 17 February 2011, two days before the first match.
+The opening ceremony was held in the National Stadium, Dhaka, Bangladesh, on 17 February 2011, two days before the first match.

 Prize money

-The 2011 Cricket World Cup winning team would be taking home a prize money of US$3 million and US$1.5 million for runner-up, with the International Cricket Council deciding to double the total allocation for the tournament to US$8.01 million.
-The winning team will also take home a replica of the ICC Cricket World Cup Trophy, that has been awarded since 1999.
+The 2011 Cricket World Cup winning team would be taking home a prize money of US$3 million and US$1.5 million for runner-up, with the ICC deciding to double the total allocation for the tournament to US$8.01 million.
+The winning team was also awarded a replica of the Cricket World Cup Trophy, a practice that originated in 1999.
 The decision was taken at the ICC Board meeting which was held in Dubai on 20 April 2010.